sporter399/deltakaggle/README.md

 Fork the github repo

-*.Clone the github repo
+*Clone the github repo

-*.In the server directory, run: pipenv install
+*In the server directory, run: pipenv install
-*.In the client directory, run: npm install npm run build
+*In the client directory, run: npm install npm run build

-*.Create a .env file in the project root with the following information:
+*Create a .env file in the project root with the following information:

 APP_ID=deltakaggle
 APP_SECRET=deltakaggle_secret